Created on 05/06/2023 2:52:42 PM

 This wine region in Western Australia is centred on the port city of Albany and faces the Southern Ocean.

-The subregion is remote from any substantial towns and many of the vineyards supply grapes for use by companies with wineries based outside the region, for example Houghton's whose main operations are in the Swan Valley.
+Frankland River is remote from any substantial town.
+Many of the vineyards supply grapes for use by companies with wineries based outside the region, for example Houghton's, whose main operations are in the Swan Valley.